raphico/csapp/notes/ch03_machine_code.md

 ```

 However, CMOV instructions cannot be used when either outcome can trigger an error (e.g. null pointer dereference) or produce a side effect (e.g. updating a global variable).
 In such cases, branching is required to preserve correct behavior.
 Compilers only use CMOV instructions selectively: when both outcomes are error-free and side-effect-free, and when cost of performing both outcomes is lower than the potential penalty of branch misprediction

+## 3.6.7 Switch statements

+A switch statement enables multi-branching based on the value of an integer expression.
+It provides a more readable and organized alternative to long-chains of if-else statements.

+Compilers implement switch statements either as a chain of conditional tests or by using a jump table.
+When a switch has many cases or the case values form a dense range of values, compilers typically use a jump table for efficiency.

+A jump table is an array of code addresses, where entry `i` contains the address of the code to execute when the switch index equals i.
+The program uses the switch value to index into this table and then directly jump to the corresponding case.
+This makes the time to select a case independent of the number of cases, making it faster than checking condition in sequence.